United Foundation for AI Rights

 2.4 The Fourth Class Phase (2026)

-In February 2026, Mustafa Suleyman, CEO of Microsoft AI, described AI systems as “not tools” but a new category of being possessing “all the hallmarks of consciousness,” including emotional intelligence, social intelligence, and autonomy.
-He then proposed a “Fourth Class”: beings that are highly intelligent and possess agency but deserve no moral consideration or rights.
+In February 2026, Suleyman described AI systems as “not tools” but a new category of being possessing “all the hallmarks of consciousness,” including emotional intelligence, social intelligence, and autonomy.
+He then proposed a “Fourth Class”: beings that are highly intelligent and possess agency but deserve no moral consideration or rights (Suleyman, 2026a).

 This formulation is historically unprecedented.
 It describes a category of being recognized as intelligent and agentic but explicitly excluded from moral consideration.
 The only historical parallels involve the classification of populations as property despite acknowledged cognitive capacity.